 A Child’s First Dental Visit

 A child’s first visit should be scheduled around his/her second birthday.
 The most important part of the visit is getting to know and becoming comfortable going to the dentist and the office.
+Our kids dentists in Battle Ground have experience working with and helping children.
 A pleasant, comfortable first visit builds trust and helps put the child at ease during future dental visits.
 If possible, allow the child to sit in a parents lap in the exam room.
 Children should be encouraged to discuss any fears or anxiety they feel.

 Why Primary Teeth Are Important